KatePaulauskas/watch-store/README.md

 **Shop App**

-Only warnings were idenitified on Shop app pages, no errors.
+Only warnings were identified on the Shop app pages, no errors.

 - **Confirmation Modal**
 Java Script for confirmation modal when deleting products is used on the Home, Shop, Product and Manage Products pages: